Professor Emeritus, Department of Chemistry

 - Thirteen published book reviews of texts and monographs.

-- Over thirty Museum Displays, Web museums (including text, photos, etc.), Installations, etc.
+- Forty Museum Displays, Web museums (including text, photos, etc.), Installations, etc.

 - Over ninety public presentations, workshops, etc.

 - Over forty photographs published in books, magazines, pamphlets, etc. (over 100 original photos on reviewed non-HSU www sites).

 American Association of Museums; AmericanAssociation for the Advancement of Science (AAAS); Sigma Xi, The Scientific Research Society; Scientific Instrument Commission, Division of History of Science, International Union of the History and Philosophy of Science; Editorial Board Member, eRittenhouse.

 Listed in over twenty biographical resources, including: American Men and Women of Science, International Who’s Who in Education, Who’s Who in the World, Who’s Who in American Education.

 Antique tools and scientific instruments; "day-care" for my toddler grand-daughter; history of science, the interface of the artistic, crafts, and scientific traditions; wood and metal-working; home repair and restoration; science fiction & fantasy.